OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping: Related Work

 \subsection{Scene Understanding}

-Understanding the complex driving scene plays a vital role in autonomous driving, especially in complicated scenarios.
+Understanding the driving scene plays a vital role in autonomous driving, especially in complicated scenarios.
 Few datasets focus on the comprehension of captured scenes.
-With a wide variety of predicates, current datasets~\citep{lu2016visual, krishna2017visual, hudson2019gqa, kuznetsova2020open} encompassed 2D images on which there are only a small amount of objects.
-Datasets in the human-object interaction domain~\citep{gupta2015visual, chao2018learning} limited the labeled relationship to the interactions between human beings and detected objects.
-The aforementioned datasets include annotations such as ``cat-ride-snowboard", which are relationships between spatially-closed objects.
+Current datasets~\citep{hudson2019gqa,krishna2017visual,kuznetsova2020open,lu2016visual} comprised 2D images on which there are only a small amount of objects.
+Datasets in the human-object interaction domain~\citep{chao2018learning,gupta2015visual} limited the labeled relationship to the interactions between human beings and detected objects.
+The aforementioned datasets include annotations such as "cat-ride-snowboard", which are relationships between closely located objects.
 However, in our case, a traffic light may correspond to a lane in the distance rather than a closer one.
 To predict the correct relationships, models are required to have an understanding of the predefined traffic rules.

-In the field of autonomous driving, most of the previous works try to understand the intension of perceived entities (\cref{tab:rel:topology}). \cite{tian2020road} provided pairwise relationships between moveable objects, \textit{e.g.}, vehicles and pedestrians.
-Other datasets paid attention to the intention of driver~\citep{ramanishka2018toward, kooij2019context} or non-driver~\citep{kooij2014context, rasouli2017they} agents.
-With the emergence of occupancy and occupancy flow, the object-level representation of foreground objects becomes less popular.
-As demonstrated by \cite{hu2022_uniad}, planning is of vital importance in autonomous driving.
-In the proposed dataset, we emphasize the understanding of the background, which serves as a complement to occupancy and could generate trajectories for downstream tasks.
+In the field of autonomous driving, previous works try to understand the intention of perceived entities.
+Tian \textit{et al.}~\cite{tian2020road} provided pairwise relationships between moveable objects, \textit{e.g.}, vehicles and pedestrians.
+Singh \textit{et al.}~\cite{singh2022road} defined events as triplets, which comprise agents with their actions and locations.
+Other datasets paid attention to the intention and future behavior of driver~\citep{kooij2019context,ramanishka2018toward} or non-driver~\citep{kooij2014context, rasouli2017they} agents.
+While most of the existing tasks focus on the behavior of foreground movable objects, understanding the static background is also important for the downstream planning module~\cite{chen2023e2esurvey, hu2022_uniad, jia2023driveadapter, sima2023_occnet}.
+In this work, we emphasize the understanding of the driving scene, which provides trajectory information for self-driving vehicles.